khushant-dhingra/task-management-api/README.md

 # Task Management App

-This is a task management app that helps you stay organized and keep track of your tasks and projects.
+This is a task management api that helps you stay organized and keep track of your tasks and projects.
 With this app, you can easily create, delete and get your tasks.

 ## Features